mikes802/Marketing-Analytics-Case-Study/Script Check.md

 -- Change to DENSE_RANK to see difference in results
     DENSE_RANK() OVER (
       PARTITION BY customer_id
--- Including category_name to account for any ties in latest_rental_date
       ORDER BY rental_count DESC, latest_rental_date DESC
     ) AS rank_number
   FROM category_rental_counts